hgissbkh/EncodEval/README.md

     --model_path <model_path>
 ```

 This will generate a `results.json` file with instance-level scores.
-For analyzing and comparing system-level results, see the [System Evaluation](#system-evaluation) section below.

 ## Task Evaluation Modules